Osteichthyes: Characteristics

-Bony fish do not produce placoid scales, instead they consist of three types of scales that do not penetrate the epidermis in the process.
-The three categories of scales for Osteichthyes which are cosmoid scales, ganoid scales, teleost scales.
-The teleost scales are also then divided into two subgroups which are the cycloid scales, and the ctenoid scales.
-All these scales have a base of bone that they all originate from, the only difference is that the teleost scales only have one layer of bone.
-Ganoid scales have lamellar bone, and vascular bone that lies on top of the lamellar bone, then enamel lies on top of both layers of bone.
-Cosmoid scales have the same two layers of bone that ganoid scales have expect they gave dentin in-between the enamel and vascular bone and lamellar (vascular and lamellar two subcategories for bone found in scales).
-All these scales are found underneath the epidermis and do not break the epidermis of the fish.
-Unlike the placoid scales that poke through the epidermis of the fish.
+Bony fish do not have placoid scales like cartilaginous fish, but instead have scales that lie underneath the epidermis and do not penetrate it.
+The three categories of scales in Osteichthyes are cosmoid scales, ganoid scales, and teleost scales.
+Teleost scales are then divided into two subgroups which are cycloid scales and ctenoid scales.
+All of these scales have a base of bone that they all originate from; the main difference is that teleost scales have only one layer of bone.
+Ganoid scales have lamellar bone, and vascular bone that lies on top of the lamellar bone, then enamel that lies on top of both layers of bone.
+Cosmoid scales have the same two layers of bone that ganoid scales have except that they have dentin in between the enamel and vascular bone.

 Classification

-Traditionally, Osteichthyes was considered a class, recognised on the presence of a swim bladder, only three pairs of gill arches hidden behind a bony operculum, and a predominately bony skeleton.
+Traditionally, Osteichthyes was considered a class, recognised on the presence of a swim bladder, only three pairs of gill arches hidden behind a bony operculum, and a predominantly bony skeleton.
 Under this classification system, Osteichthyes was considered paraphyletic with regard to land vertebrates, as the common ancestor of all osteichthyans includes tetrapods amongst its descendants.
-While the largest subclass, Actinopterygii (ray-finned fish), is monophyletic, with the inclusion of the smaller sub-class Sarcopterygii, Osteichthyes was regarded as paraphyletic.
+While the largest subclass, Actinopterygii (ray-finned fish), is monophyletic, with the inclusion of the smaller subclass Sarcopterygii, Osteichthyes was regarded as paraphyletic.